-- The company must be within the charge to UK corporation tax, namely, tax resident in the UK or carrying on business through a permanent establishment in the UK. - The company must 'operate ships'.
+- the company must be within the charge to UK corporation tax, namely, tax resident in the UK or carrying on business through a permanent establishment in the UK; - the company must 'operate ships'.
 This means it must own or charter in the ship.
-It is the operator of a ship that is eligible for tonnage tax, so the owner of a ship will generally not be eligible if it charters out the ship on bareboat terms. - The ships must be 'qualifying ships'.
+It is the operator of a ship that is eligible for tonnage tax, so the owner of a ship will generally not be eligible if it charters out the ship on bareboat terms.
+In March 2023, the UK government announced further updates to the UK tonnage regime including (1) the opening of an 18-month window commencing on 1 June 2023 for companies that previously left UK tonnage tax to rejoin, and (2) that ship management companies may join UK tonnage tax from 1 April 2024.
+As of the date of publication, the details of these new regimes were not yet finalised; - the ships must be 'qualifying ships'.
 This means they must be 100 gross tons or more, be seagoing and be used for a 'core qualifying activity'.
-These activities are: - carriage of passengers or cargo by sea; - towage, salvage or other marine assistance carried out at sea; and - transport by sea, in connection with other services necessarily provided at sea. - Qualifying ships must be strategically and commercially managed in the UK.
-Strategic and commercial management will be assessed by reference to certain specific criteria. - The company must not time charter in on average more than 75 per cent of its net tonnage.
+These activities are: - · carriage of passengers or cargo by sea; - towage, salvage or other marine assistance carried out at sea; and - transport by sea, in connection with other services necessarily provided at sea. - qualifying ships must be strategically and commercially managed in the UK.
+Strategic and commercial management will be assessed by reference to certain specific criteria; and - the company must not time or voyage charter in on average more than 75 per cent of its net tonnage.

-Companies electing to enter and remain within the tonnage tax regime must commit to providing officer or rating-training places in proportion to the number of officers employed by the company on its qualifying ships, or else make a payment in lieu to the Maritime Training Trust.
+Companies electing to enter and remain within the tonnage tax regime must commit to providing officer or ratingtraining places in proportion to the number of officers employed by the company on its qualifying ships, or else make a payment in lieu to the Maritime Training Trust.